Sebfh/knowledge/start-using-git.md

 	$ git pull <remotename> <branchname>
 	# git pull origin master

+When you use Github to host your project repos the remote is usually called **origin**

 ## Commit the changes you just made

 If you don't had time to read all off [the Git Book](http://git-scm.com/book "Please do!") then just follow these instructions to commit you latest changes to the repo on Github.